Takuzen/visionosdocsgpt-cli/README.md

-# visionOS GPT
+# visionOS Docs GPT

-This is made to be a tool for helping visionOS developers build great application with the aid of ChatGPT which has the knowledge of the latest Apple's visionOS documentation.
+This is made to be a tool for helping visionOS developers build great application with the aid of ChatGPT which would answer your question based on the extended knowledge of the latest Apple's visionOS documentation.

 ## Initailization